yocksers/EmbyIcons/README.md

 - You need to supply your own icons.
 - Verify the icon folder path contains correctly named PNG icons for your languages.
 - Library names might need quotetation marks around them on some systems eg. "Movies".
 I'm looking into this.
-- Check the `EmbyIcons.log` file (in the configured log folder) for processing details and errors.
 - Ensure media files have proper language tags on audio and subtitle streams.

 ---

-- Many thanks to Neminem and keitaro26 in the Emby Forums for the help with testing this plugin!!
+- Many thanks to Neminem and keitaro26 Bakes 268 in the Emby Forums for the help with this plugin!!
 - A shoutout to Craggles for the awesome icons!!

 ---